lalitakapadia/professional-readme-generator/generatedREADME.md

 * [Questions](#questions)

 ## Description
-description- A command-line application that generates a professional README file from the user's input using the Inquirer package.
+A command-line application that generates a professional README file from the user's input using the Inquirer package.
 A command-line application will allow for a quick and easy generation of a project README to get started quickly.
 This will allow a project creator to spend more time working on finishing the project and less time creating a good README.

 ## Installation
-clone this repo to your local computer
+Ensure that node.js and npm are installed.
+The steps to use this appllication:-

 ## Usage